 and Grant That I May Ever abide in Thee.

-Keep in mind however that, like most Pentecost prayers, these can be said all year round and indeed are a great way to ask for God’s assistance when we are facing a particular problem or trial, or need help bearing our crosses.
+These prayers, and others like them, are a great way to ask for God’s assistance when we are facing a particular problem or trial, or need help bearing our crosses.
 Just as the Holy Spirit enabled the disciples to proclaim the Gospel with fervor and love, He can work similar wonders in our souls.

 Although our Lord told the apostles the night before His Passion that "it is better that I go" (John 16:7) so that His Father could send them the Holy Spirit to "teach you all things, and remind you of all that I told you" (John 15:26), the Holy Spirit by no means overshadows the Son, He is Christ's Spirit, after all, dwelling in us!
 Remember that one God in three distinct persons work together seamlessly.